research-team/robot-dream/doc/architecture.md

 The **reverse translation** is gradual step by step process that could be divided into several phases:

-- Increase of abstraction layer of the dreaming brain
+- Increase of abstraction layer and generalize the "dreaming brain" spiking neural network (**sNN**) connections
-- Translation of the spiking neural network (**sNN**) of the **dreaming brain** into rule based description of the behavior strategies of a robotic system
+- Translation of the **sNN** of the **"dreaming brain"** into rule based description of the behavior strategies of a robotic system
 - Validation of translation steps
 - Validation of overall reverse translation process
 - Transfer of rule based behavior strategies into a robotic system.